Superman Returns: Home media

-Superman Returns debuted on DVD on November 28, 2006, in two versions, one with a single-disc, and a double-disc edition which featured over three hours of behind-the-scenes features.
+Superman Returns debuted on DVD on November 28, 2006, in two versions, one with a single-disc edition and a double-disc edition which featured over three hours of behind-the-scenes features.
 That same day, a 14-disc DVD box set titled Superman Ultimate Collector's Edition was released, containing special editions of all five Superman films, as well as the documentary Look, Up in the Sky: The Amazing Story of Superman.
 It debuted at the top spot of the DVD charts, and also generated $13 million in rentals during its first week.

 The film was also released in both high-definition formats, HD DVD, which featured both standard and high definitions on the same disc, and Blu-ray.
 It was the best-selling title on both formats in 2006, and was among the best-sellers of both formats of 2007.